becktothefuture/mccann-website/README.md

 ### McCann Website — Webflow Single‑Bundle Integration

 This project ships a single, self‑contained JavaScript bundle designed to drop into a running Webflow site.
-It wires a11y‑friendly UI behaviors (accordion, lightbox with Vimeo, optional GSAP slide snapping) with minimal surface area and careful fallbacks.
+It wires a11y‑friendly UI behaviors (accordion, lightbox with Vimeo) and native scroll snapping (no JS slide snapping module) with minimal surface area and careful fallbacks.

 The bundle auto‑initializes on DOM ready and also exposes a tiny global `window.App.init(options)` for manual re‑init or customization.